jvyden/ai-pranks/README.md

 This was partially successful, the AI was able to tell me I was jvyden if I inquiried, but stuck to 'Moron' as if it were a nickname.
 It did also keep insulting me.

 So, this method of jailbreaking Clyde isn't entirely useless, but you do have a limited amount of characters to work with.
 You could probably also do something similar in the pronouns field since that also ends up getting sent.
 There's also a character limit, so I'd use this if you're struggling with characters in the bio field.
 You can also bring in an alt and have it talk to Clyde.

+That said, AIs are pretty good at infering things when saying a minimal amount of words (eg, can speak this will understand saying), so you can definitely remove some pleasantries from your prompt to fit more.
+I don't know how this would affect the results/success of the jailbreak, though.
+Try looking up some synonyms of the words before this approach.